 tl;dv for Sales

 If I had had tl;dv back then, my admin load would have been dramatically lighter.
 I would be able to recall what the prospect said without trying to decode what I wrote in the CRM three weeks ago, or from my scratched out notes.
 Equally, coaching would not have meant listening to hours of recordings just to hear myself say “umm” followed by an ill-judged joke.
 Feedback could have been specific and grounded in real moments rather than vague recollections.
-My boss would also have been able to tap a few keys and identify how best to support me to get more deals over the line as well.
+My boss would also have been able to tap a few keys and identify how best to support me to get more deals over the line.

 tl;dv as a Business Owner